For Authors and Illustrators

 Writing Festivals

 Some festivals do focus specifically on writing and Little Scribe is one and is all online.
 A live interactive mini-writing event for schools in Australia and New Zealand.
-26 – 30 July 2021.
+Usually held around July- August.